csci1710/book/book/src/chapters/intro_modeling/intro_modeling_4.md

 # 2023.5: Intro to Modeling (Part 4, FAQ)

-**These notes are under construction.
-Expect edits up until after class.**

-Today we're going to answer some of the most pertinent questions from Monday's notes (which we didn't have time to get to).
-Then we'll move on to more modeling in tic-tac-toe.

 ~~~admonish note title="(Brown CSCI 1710) Logistics"
 We'll be starting in-class exercises soon.
 These are graded for participation, but are a significant part of your grade.
 ~~~

+Today we're going to answer some anticipated questions Then we'll move on to more modeling in tic-tac-toe.

 ## A Visual Model of Instances